JOJ0/discodos/README.md

 "%HOMEPATH%/python-envs/discodos/Scripts/activate.bat"
 ```

-Double check if your environment is active and you are using the pip binary installed inside your venvs directory.
+Double check if your environment is active and you are using the pip binary installed inside your %HOMEPATH%/python-envs/discodos directory.

 `pip --version`

-(You should see something like this)
+(You should see something like this.
+FIXME this should be a Windows path.)
 `pip 18.1 from /Users/jojo/.venvs/discodos/lib/python3.7/site-packages/pip (python 3.7)`

 Install the necessary dependencies into your environment!

-`pip install -r requirements.txt`
+`pip install -r "%HOMEPATH%/discodos/requirements.txt"`